Shivanimurukannaiah/Legal-Document-Analyzer---AI-Powered/README.md

 3. **Access the app**: Open your web browser and go to `http://localhost:8501` to interact with the app.

 ---
+Methodologies Used

+This project leverages the following AI and engineering methodologies:

+Document Parsing & Preprocessing: Extract text from PDF, DOCX, and TXT files using PyPDF2 and python-docx, followed by cleaning and chunking for LLM inputs.

+Zero-Shot Prompting: Directly query GPT-3.5/4 without examples using clear, structured prompts for Q&A and extraction tasks.

+Few-Shot Prompting: Provide brief examples in prompts for consistent formatting when summarizing clauses or generating question/answer pairs.

+Persona Prompting: Use system messages (e.g., “You are a legal analysis assistant”) to set the LLM’s role and tone.

+Chain-of-Thought & Reasoning: Encourage step-by-step explanations for complex legal interpretations and consequence analysis.

+Streamlit UI: Rapidly build an interactive web interface for file upload, display of results, and custom question entry.

+Error Handling & Validation: Safely handle file parsing errors, oversized documents, and API failures.

+Deployment & Scalability: Use Docker or cloud services to scale processing for large documents and multiple users.

 ## How It Works